 Additionally, our salons are open with limited capacity and strict safety practices.
-At some communities, the fitness centers and libraries are open by appointment, with sanitation occurring in between appointments.
-Personal transportation is also available for essential outings.
+At some communities, the fitness centers and libraries are open.
+Personal transportation is also available.

 We are seeking to provide as much choice to residents as possible, while also adhering to public health guidelines.
 We urge everyone to carefully assess the risks and make the decisions that are right for them.
 Please note that if a community identifies a new positive COVID-19 case, then some activities will be paused.

 I cannot imagine a better place to be during this extraordinary time.
 For everything that has been lost being in quarantine, an alternative has been provided.